jupyterlite/xeus-python-kernel/docs/index.md

 # xeus-python in JupyterLite 🚀🪐

-The [xeus-python](https://github.com/jupyter-xeus/xeus-python) kernel compiled to wasm and installable in JupyterLite!!
+The [xeus-python](https://github.com/jupyter-xeus/xeus-python) kernel compiled to WebAssembly and installable in JupyterLite!

 Features: